nxp-mcuxpresso/mcuxsdk-doc/boards/MCX/frdmmcxw72/releaseNotes/topics/bluetooth_le_host_stack_and_applications.md

-# Bluetooth LE host stack and applications
+# Bluetooth LE Host Stack and Applications

-The Bluetooth LE Host Stack component provides an implementation for a Bluetooth 5.3 mandatory and some optional, proprietary, and experimental features.
+The Bluetooth LE Host Stack component provides an implementation for a Bluetooth 6.0 mandatory and some optional, proprietary, and experimental features.
 The Bluetooth LE Host Stack component provides application examples, services, and profiles.

 Main features supported: